Conditioning on an extreme component: Model consistency with regular variation on cones: Introduction

-For $\gamma = 0$, the distribution function is interpreted as $G_{0}(x)= e^{-e^{-y}},\, y \in \mathbb{R}$.
-Instead of conditioning on $Y$ being large, their theory was developed under the equivalent assumption of the existence of a vague limit for the modified joint distribution of the a suitably scaled and centered $(X,Y)$.
-Vague convergence was in the space of Radon measures, $\mathbb{M}_{+}\bigl([-\infty,\infty] \times \overline{\E}^{(\gamma)}\bigr)$, and $\overline{\E}^{(\gamma)}, \gamma \in \R$, was the right closure of the set $\{ x \in \R: 1+ \gamma x >0\}$.
-The precise description of this vague limit is in Definition \ref{def:conevm} below.
-It should be noted that this differs from the classical MEVT in the sense that only one of the marginal distributions is assumed to be in the domain of attraction of some univariate extreme value distribution.
+For $\gamma= 0$, the distribution function is interpreted as $G_{0}(x)= \exp\{-\mathrm{e}^{-x}\}, x \in\mathbb{R}$.
+Instead of conditioning on $Y$ being large, their theory was developed under the equivalent assumption of the existence of a vague limit for the modified joint distribution of a suitably scaled and centered $(X,Y)$.
+The precise definition {(Definition~\ref{def:conevm}) is given in Section~\ref{subsec:modelsetup} and} defines {the \textit{conditional extreme value} (CEV) model.
+The CEV model differs from classical MEVT and does not assume that the distribution of $(X,Y)$ is in a multivariate DOA.
+Only} one of the marginal distributions is assumed to be in the univariate DOA of an extreme value distribution.

+{The CEV model is useful in two contexts.
+In the first, the MEV model holds, but asymptotic independence makes it difficult to compute probabilities of risk regions; in this case, the CEV model, if applicable, provides a supplementary assumption to the MEV model and thus may provide better risk estimates.
+Therefore, both the MEV and CEV models are assumed to hold.
+This is the way in which hidden regular variation may be used; see \cite{resnick2008} for some background.
+In the other context, we do not assume that $(X,Y)$ is in a multivariate domain of attraction and the CEV assumptions may still hold; the CEV model is then a standalone model.
+In a study of Internet traffic data \cite{dasresnick2009a,lopezoliverosresnick2009}, one variable was found to be not in any univariate DOA and hence MEVT was not applicable, but the conditional model was still valid. }

+In Section~\ref{sec:condandmult}, we complete the study of the relationship between multivariate extreme value theory and conditioned limit theory begun in \cite{heffernanresnick2007}.
+The connection is through the theory of regular variation on cones.
+The defining relation of MEVT can be standardized to produce standard regular variation on the cone $[0,\infty]^2\setminus\{(0,0)\}$.
+The limit relation in conditioned limit theory can \textit{sometimes} be standardized to regular variation on the smaller cone $[0,\infty]\times(0,\infty]$.
+We explain the precise circumstances when the CEV model can be standardized to regular variation.